Injured orca captured near Waiheke as rescuers work to free it

 Several attempts to free the orca this week have been unsuccessful.

-Ingrid Visser from Orca Research Trust said the team had managed to secure the injured animal off the eastern end of Waiheke this afternoon and were working to untangle it.
+Ingrid Visser from Orca Research Trust said the team had managed to secure the injured animal off the eastern end of Waiheke this afternoon using a system called kegging.

-"We have the orca hooked onto the line to the buoys, so that's really fantastic, that means we have the potential now to cut him free.

-"At the moment we're just waiting for him to tire out a little bit so we can safely bring him alongside, and then attempt to cut the line off."

 "Basically you hook onto the original line that's wrapped around the whale and then you attach inflatable buoys to the new keg line that we have on and that means that it also helps keep the whale near the surface.